sameersbn/docker-redmine/README.md

 # Installation

-Pull the image from the docker index.
-This is the recommended method of installation as it is easier to update image in the future.
-These builds are performed by the Trusted Build service.
+Automated builds of the image are available on [Quay.io](https://quay.io/repository/sameersbn/redmine) and is the recommended method of installation.

 ```bash
 docker pull quay.io/sameersbn/redmine:latest